Double Your Money: Episode One

 First broadcast on Friday 5th November 1971 on BBC One.
 All episodes still exist, although one of these survived in the American NTSC standard, from which it has been converted.
 This series is very similar to Ronnie Corbett's other comedy series Sorry!

-Escape into Night
+Escape into Night: Episode One

 Escape Into Night is a six-part British children's television serial made by ATV for ITV.
 The serial was an adaptation of Catherine Storr's 1958 novel Marianne Dreams, and deals with a young girl, Marianne, whose drawings become the basis for dreams, and how the dividing line between dreams and reality blurs.